google/tim-gan/README.md

 ## Download datasets and pretrained model
 The original Clevr dataset we used is from this [external website](https://github.com/google/tirg).
 The original Abstract Scene we used is from this [external website](https://github.com/Maluuba/GeNeVA_datasets/)
-Processed datasets (Clevr and Abstract Scene) and pretrained models can be downloaded from [here](https://storage.googleapis.com/bryanzhang-bucket/dataset_n_models.tar).
+Pretrained models (Clevr and Abstract Scene) can be downloaded from [here](https://storage.googleapis.com/bryanzhang-bucket/checkpoints.tar).
 Extract the tar:
 ```
-tar -xvf dataset_n_models.tar -C ../
+tar -xvf checkpointss.tar -C ../
 ```

 ## Testing Using Pretrained Model

-Once the dataset and the pretrained model are downloaded,
+Once the dataset is preprocessed and the pretrained model is downloaded,

 1. Generate images using the pretrained model.
     ```bash